Singond/Haluz/doc/manual.md

 ### JSON file (`--json`) {#source-json}
 Reads data from a JSON file.

+### XML file (`--xml`) {#source-xml}
+Reads data from an XML file.
+The values of XML nodes become Twig variables indexed by their corresponding node name.
+The name of the root element is ignored, nodes directly under root element become the top-level variables and their children become their attributes.
+If a node contains both child nodes and text, the text is available as a special attribute `_text`.

 ### CSV file (`--csv`) {#source-csv}
 Reads data from a CSV table.
 The first row is used as a header.